oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 **Setting the Connection Class and Purity in the Connection String**

-For the python-oracledb Thin mode, you can specify the class and purity in the connection string itself.
+Using python-oracledb Thin mode with Oracle Database 21c, you can specify the class and purity in the connection string itself.
 This removes the need to modify an existing application when you want to use DRCP:

 .. code-block:: python

     dsn = "localhost/orclpdb:pooled?pool_connection_class=MYAPP&pool_purity=self"

-Recent versions of Oracle Client libraries also support this syntax.
-However, explicitly specifying the purity as SELF in this way may cause some unusable connections in a python-oracledb Thick mode connection pool not to be terminated.
+For python-oracledb Thick mode, this syntax is supported if you are using Oracle Database 21c and Oracle Client 19c (or later).
+However, explicitly specifying the purity as *SELF* in this way may cause some unusable connections in a python-oracledb Thick mode connection pool to not be terminated.
 In summary, if you cannot programmatically set the class name and purity, or cannot use python-oracledb Thin mode, then avoid explicitly setting the purity as a connection string parameter when using a python-oracledb connection pooling in Thick mode.

 **Closing Connections when using DRCP**